1. Early fall is the best time to plant spring ephemerals

-Spring-blooming perennials, especially in the bare root form, are best planted in the fall.
-This gives the roots time to establish, and allows the plants a strong start the following spring.
+Spring-blooming perennials, especially in the bare root form, are best planted early in the fall.
+Planting in the fall while the soil is still warm will give the roots enough time establish properly.
+This allows the plants to emerge from established roots with a stronger start the following spring.
 The resulting blooms will benefit early season pollinators, as well.

 2. An important nectar source for early season pollinators